 This wine was made for fireside fun and cool temps yet it is real hot and this is cold so is this the Switzerland of wine coolers?!
 I think so.
 Summer or winter it is fucking catnip for my tastebuds.
 Were I to analyze technically?
 It is all the damn baking spices—cinnamon allspice nutmeg and a hint of clove but not obnoxiously so—and it has all been hanging out with an orange and with, say, a sta Rita hills pinot.
 A red wine with a backbone but it’s light.
 I feel guilty sometimes endorsing wine coolers but you know what?
 Some coolers are art.
 And I’d say this is.
 Summer and winter art.
-If Guernica and something from Picasso’s rose period had a love child it would be this. — a year ago
+If Guernica and something from Picasso’s rose period had a love child it would be this. — 4 years ago

 This is the 2017 Stone Collaboration where they partner with other craft breweries (Abnormal Beer Co - Derek Gallanosa) and homebrewers (Paul Bischeri and Paul Martinez - winners of the Stone Homebrew Competition) through the American Homebrewers Association.
 This Imperial Stout is conditioned with coffee, chocolate, vanilla and fresh strawberries.
 Drank out of a 22oz bottle and 8.5% Alc/Vol.